TasteDaBombDev/satcen-ship-detection/README.md

             * **validation/images:** validation data
             * **test/images:** test data
         * **labels.json:** ground truth
+        * **codes.txt:** mapping from integers to classes for the masks, needed by fast.ai.
+Only two values, background and ship
     * **original:** original dataset received from Satcen
         * **pictures:** all images from the dataset
         * **results_unet:** raw results of applying the trained Unet model on the Satcen images, in *.npy* format